-Heart, stroke and vascular diseases include a range of conditions that affect the heart or blood vessels.
-These conditions are commonly grouped under the broader term of cardiovascular disease, or CVD.
+Cardiovascular disease (CVD) includes a range of conditions that affect the heart and blood vessels.
 The most common and serious types of CVD include coronary heart disease, stroke and heart failure.
 CVD remains a major health problem in Australia, despite declining mortality and hospitalisation rates.
-An estimated 4.2 million people were living with CVD in 2014–15, and it generally has a greater impact on males, the elderly, Indigenous Australians and people living in remote and socioeconomically disadvantaged areas.

 We'd love to know any feedback that you have about the AIHW website, its contents or reports.